It’s understandable that the last thing a nurse, physician, pharmacist, or any other healthcare professional wants to worry about is tax deductions.

 A tax deduction is money that you subtract from your earned income, which will lower the amount of money you are taxed and the amount of tax you may possibly owe.

-4 Common Tax Deductions for Nurses, Mid-wives, and other Healthcare Professional
+5 Common Itemized Tax Deductions for Nurses, Mid-wives, and other Healthcare Professional

 1. Clothing/Uniforms